andresjjn/printf/README.md

-Printf project
-# printf
-Printf project
+This is an educational project to understand how printf works and use concepts like structures, function, pointers and more.